osiz-blockchainapp/mica-hCoinSandbox/docs/whitedoc/michelson.rst

 Operations on timestamps
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Timestamps can be obtained by the ``NOW`` operation, or retrieved from
+Current Timestamps can be obtained by the ``NOW`` operation, or
-script parameters or globals.
+retrieved from script parameters or globals.

 -  ``ADD`` Increment / decrement a timestamp of the given number of
    seconds.